sd2379/docs-oxd-prod/3.1.0/sources/index.md

 # oxd 3.1.0 Documentation

-oxd is a middleware service that can be used to simplify the process of integrating server-side web applications with a standard OpenID Connect Provider (OP) like the [Gluu Server](https://gluu.org/gluu-server).
+oxd is a middleware service that can be used to simplify and standardize the process of integrating server-side web applications with a standard OpenID Connect Provider (OP) like the [Gluu Server](https://gluu.org/gluu-server).

 !!!
 Note
     If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

 ## Overview

-The oxd server consists of:
+The oxd server consists of two components:

-- oxd-local: the core oxd service, which is designed to work as a standalone service demon via sockets;
+- oxd-local: the core oxd service, which is designed to work as a standalone service demon via sockets.
+By default, oxd-local is restricted to `localhost`, which means the oxd-local APIs can only be reached by services running locally on the server.

 - oxd-web: an extension added to oxd-local that enables apps to call oxd over the web using `https`. oxd-web is a web server, running in an embedded [Jetty](http://www.eclipse.org/jetty/) server.
 Start it and stop it like you would any other unix service.

-By default, oxd-local is restricted to `localhost`, which means the oxd-local APIs can only be reached by services running locally on the server.
+With both components installed, oxd APIs can be called by any application that can make REST (oxd-web) or socket (oxd-local) calls.
+In addition, there are native libraries that wrap the oxd APIs, currently available for Php, Java, Python, Node, Ruby C#, and .Net.

 !!!
 Note
     oxd-local can be used not only on localhost in protected networks, e.g. VPN.
 To switch off `localhost` mode please put `localhost_only: false` in `oxd-conf.json` configuration.

-oxd APIs can be called by any application that can make REST (oxd-local) or socket (oxd-local) calls.
-In addition, there are native libraries that wrap the oxd APIs, currently available for Php, Java, Python, Node, Ruby C#, and .Net.

 ## How it Works